By the end of this section, you will be able to:

 4. Under a new fugitive slave law, those who helped runaway slaves or refused to assist in their return would be fined and possibly imprisoned.

-5. The border between Texas and New Mexico was established.
+5. The border between Texas and New Mexico was established; Texas received $15 million dollars in exchange for the loss of lands to New Mexico.

 The Compromise of 1850 brought temporary relief.
 It resolved the issue of slavery in the territories for the moment and prevented secession.
 The peace would not last, however.
 Instead of relieving tensions between North and South, it had actually made them worse.